peiyi1/memory_persistency_model_for_GPU/README.md

 The paper [1] proposes strict persistency and relaxed (epoch) persistency models for GPUs.
 And for the epoch persistency model, three epoch granularities: kernel level, CTA level and loop level are proposed based on the characteristics of a kernel.
 Finally, the paper [1] evaluates results using GPGPU-Sim simulator version 3.2.2 [3].

 Compared to the paper [1], this work evaluates results using the new version of GPGPU-Sim 4.0 instead of using the old version 3.2.2.
-And in order to evaluate results on GPGPU-Sim 4.0, GPGPU-Sim 4.0 are modified to support CLWB, L2WB, PCOMMIT instructions which would be used in memory persistency models.
+And in order to evaluate results on GPGPU-Sim 4.0, GPGPU-Sim 4.0 is modified to support CLWB, L2WB, PCOMMIT instructions which would be used in memory persistency models.

 # Benchmark